 Stay as tight to the cone as possible when shuffling around the cone.

-As you approach the last cone, keep your feet moving, and explode out into a 10-yard sprint.
+As you approach the last cone, keep your feet moving, and explode into a 10-yard sprint.

-This speed and agility drill is great for developing acceleration, change of direction, and forward and backward movements.
+This exercise for speed and agility is excellent for developing acceleration, change of direction, and forward and backward movements.

 Be sure to use a resistance band for the added challenge.

 Perform 4 x 10-yard sprints (2 in each direction).

 Watch a video demonstration of the Cone Shuffle Sprint With Resistance Band Drill below.